-May 1, 2015 is the 52nd anniversary of KCG Group's founding.On this day, a memorial ceremony was held at the main hall of the Kyoto Station Satellite of the Kyoto Institute of Information, where all students and faculty members celebrated, reaffirmed the mission of supporting the IT industry in the future, and pledged to make further progress.
+May 1, 2015 marks the 52nd anniversary of KCG Group's founding.On this day, a commemorative ceremony was held at the main hall of the Kyoto Ekimae Satellite, Kyoto Institute of Information Science, where students and faculty members celebrated together, reaffirmed the mission to support the IT industry in the future, and pledged to make further progress.

 At the ceremony, Professor Shigeru Eiyasu, Vice President of Kyoto College of The Kyoto College of Graduate Studies for Informatics (KCGI), began by explaining, "Since its establishment, KCG has always taken steady steps forward with a pioneering spirit.Prof.
 Eno Mukai of KCGI continued with a lecture titled "My Path to KCG - From Wabun Kenkyu to KCGI".Professor Mukai first met the first director, Mr. Shigeo Hasegawa, and the current director, Ms. Yasuko Hasegawa, when he was in high school at the Wakayama Prefecture private school "Wabun Ken Seminar" and has been under their guidance for many years since.The history of the KCG Group was introduced, citing their personalities and inspirational words.Students and faculty listened attentively and seemed to reflect on the weight of 52 years of history.